-At the beginning of the District public charter school academic year, the Counseling Department will update goals Cedar Tree Academy's prevention efforts.
-Cedar Tree Academy will set out clear, reasonable goals to be achieved in incident reduction, training and curriculum development and Cedar Tree Academy climate improvement at the 6 month, one year, and three year marks.
+At the beginning of the school academic year, the Counseling Department will update our goals and prevention efforts.
+Cedar Tree Academy will set clear, reasonable goals to be achieved in incident reduction, training and curriculum development, and climate improvement at the 6-month, one year, and three-year marks.
 Each goal created should have clear data measures being collected to track Cedar Tree Academy progress toward these goals.
-These goals will be published as part of Cedar Tree Academy reports to the citywide coordinator and the community.